CloverHackyColor/FakeSMC3_with_plugins/README.md

 * FakeSMC.kext version 3.x
 - ACPIMonitor.kext for custom making ACPI methods to access to hardware
 - VoodooBatterySMC for laptop battery monitoring
+- IntelMCHMonitor for chipset temperature monitoring, from 7th gen (Kabylake, Coffeelake, and up).
+Get also DIMM temperature
 - CPU sensors:
-    + IntelCPUMonitor
-    + AmdCpuMonitor
+    + IntelCPUMonitor, from Core Duo up to IceLake
+    + AmdCpuMonitor, FX... and Ryzen
 - GPUSensors
-    + RadeonMonitor  for ATI/AMD Radeon card (temperature only)
+    + RadeonMonitor  for ATI/AMD Radeon card (temperature only), up to RX5900
     + GeforceSensors for Nvidia card Fermi, Kepler, Maxwell, Pascal
     + NVClockX for Nvidia Geforce 7xxx, 8xxx, Tesla
     + X3100 for IntelX3100 (at GM950 chipset)